Witnesses saw an armed group harassing Helene aid workers in a small Tennessee town, sheriff says

 Although there is no indication that the incidents are related, they come with the Federal Emergency Management Agency facing rampant disinformation about its response to Hurricane Helene, which came ashore in Florida on Sept.
 26 before heading north and leaving a trail of destruction across six states.
 Reports of threats to aid workers sparked a temporary shift in how FEMA was operating in western North Carolina.

-In Tennessee, Carter County Sheriff Mike Farley said that witnesses reported Saturday that FEMA workers were being harassed by a small group of armed people in the remote community of Elk Mills.
+In Tennessee, Carter County Sheriff Mike Farley said that witnesses reported Saturday that FEMA workers were being harassed by a small group of armed people in the remote community of Elk Mills, not far from the North Carolina border.
 No arrests were made, but Farley said that the people who showed up were looking to cause trouble.

 “It was a little hairy situation, no guns were drawn, but they were armed,” Farley told The Associated Press.